 Learn commonly overlooked root causes of rosacea, including poor gut health, histamines, and food sensitivities.
 Plus, learn how to overcome rosacea naturally!

-Note from Dena: This guest post was co-written with Sarah Fennewald, Dietetic Intern, as part of a research partnership between Back To The Book Nutrition and post-graduate nutrition students from the University of Houston.
+Note from Dena: This guest post was co-written by Sarah Fennewald and Blair Cooley, Dietetic Interns, as part of a research partnership between Back To The Book Nutrition and post-graduate nutrition students from the University of Houston.

 Most people associate rosacea with redness or acne on the face, but its sufferers know it’s much more than that.
 Rosacea affects 16 million Americans and is linked to poor gut health, allergies, asthma, hormone imbalance, dementia, anxiety, and depression.
-(1-3, 9, 10).
+(1, 2, 3, 9, 10).
 The highest prevalence is seen among adults of Northern European heritage with fair skin.

 Traditional dermatologists recommend topical creams, oral antibiotics, and medications to help manage skin related symptoms, but underlying causes of rosacea often aren’t addressed.
 Sadly, most individuals with rosacea are told this is something that they must live with forever.